manuakasam/ZF2_3_QuickStart_Rewrite/02_services_and_servicemanager.md

 know what dependency injection is all about.
 We are now able to pass variables from our services into the view through a controller and we know how to iterate over arrays inside a view-script.

-If you have made it this far through the tutorial, the next chapter will be a breeze for you.
-We will simply implement the functionality to display a single album instead of all albums.
-For you, this should be a piece of cake!
-Go ahead if you're ready for it.
+In the next chapter we will take a first look at the things we should do when we want to get data from a database.